ramnode/LookingGlass/README.md

 Keep in mind that the above files count in SI units, not IEC.
 The result is that 1Kilobyte==1000Bytes instead of 1024, as you may expect.
 To get that behavior, use MiB instead of MB.

+## API
+The API is extremely simple.
+There are two encoding methods, raw and json.
+Raw output is still escaped \(flask.escape\) for safety.
+JSON output uses JSON escapes.
+All endpoints take only variable, `host`, in the query string.
+The value is validated and passed to the underlying function.
+Example endpoints:

+    /raw/ping4
+    /json/mtr6
+    /json/host
+    /raw/host

 ## License
 Code is licensed under MIT Public License.